Do Narcissists Know They Are Narcissists?

 Narcissistic rage

-If the anger isn’t too strong, this might simply be sulking, or subtle displays of displeasure.
+If the anger isn’t too strong, this might simply be sulking or subtle displays of displeasure.

 Justifying harm

 On one hand, yes, they know.
-If they are criticising you, shouting at you, or hitting you, they know that they are doing it.
+If they are criticising you, shouting at you, or hitting you, they know they are doing it.
 They understand that they are causing harm to you.

-But this does not necessarily mean that they think it is “wrong.”
+But this does not necessarily mean they think it is “wrong.”
 They may believe their behavior is completely justified.
 After all, from their perspective, they were attacked first.
 They are merely responding to that.

 That is, they don’t understand what it feels like to be on the receiving end of the abuse that they are dealing out to you.

-On the more malignant end of the NPD scale, this line of questioning might also be to help identify your soft spots, so they know how to hurt you more easily in the future.
+On the more malignant end of the NPD scale, this line of questioning might also be to help identify your soft spots so they know how to hurt you more easily in the future.

 Unintentional harm